zengf15/COVID-Clinical-Trials/COVID-trials.md

 Maybe we can investigate the funding sources of those discontinued studies… Unfortunately, the source information (such as “other”) is too vague.
-We can only see that secondary to “other” source of studies, a number of industry studies did not make it.
+We can only see that secondary to “other”-funded studies, a number of industry studies did not make it.

 ``` r